 Weight fastened to fixed hanger works like a pendulum.
 Every force impulse forcing the weight changes movement of the weight.
-The time dependency of suspension direction is superposition of gravity field gradient change and pendulum movement.
+The time dependency of suspension direction is superposition of gravity field gradient change and pendulum own movement.

 Pendulum movement measurement is out of experiment goals.
-The pendulum movement should be eliminated directly in measurement device design by use of absorber.
+The pendulum movement was eliminated directly in measurement device design by use of absorber.
 The absorber decreases pendulum own resonance oscillation quality.
 The pendulum oscillation is still present in measurement results; the amplitude is decreased by the absorber.
 Measurement interval is 15 - 60 s.
 The own pendulum oscillation period is about 3 s.
 The weight torsion oscillation period is about 20s.
 Results used for analysis are namely 30min average or in some cases 3 min averages.
 The own pendulum oscillations are included in measurement result as a noise and the absorber radically decreases the noise level.
+This noise level is time independent.